blue-yonder/tsfresh/docs/text/tsfresh_on_a_cluster.rst

 Over-provisioning is inefficient because of the overheads of repeated context switching.

-It is far better to give control over this load distribution to the larger tasks, hence using parallelization in tsfresh, but to make best use of this and stop the over-provisioning of cpu cores it is required to prevent the low-level libraries attempting to distribute their workload over multiple threads/cores.

 This issue can be solved by constraining the C libraries to single threads, using the following environment variables:

-The environment variables in question are, `OMP_NUM_THREADS`, `MKL_NUM_THREADS` and `OPENBLAS_NUM_THREADS`.
-All of these should be set to `1`.
-For example, if using a Jupyterlab environment, having the first element of the notebook as the following will achieve this:

 .. code:: python